 "I'm so busy!
 I just don't have the time."
 That seems to be what I hear the most these days (from myself included).
 We are all so busy... running around doing this and that and having even more things to do that we don't get around to...
 We spend our waking hours doing things on our list of "things to do" and not having (or taking) the time to do the things that would nurture our spirit and that would please us best.

-I speak with a lot of people daily, and it seems like "not having enough time" is a recurring theme...
+It seems like "not having enough time" is a recurring theme in many people's lives...
 So much that I had to stop and ask myself -- why are we all so busy?
 Now some of you may say, that's simple, to pay the bills.
 Well, in some instances that may be true, but even then, we are the ones who create the bills (or the reason for having the bills sent to us).

 Why else are we busy?
 A lot of times it may simply be because we are caught up in a lifestyle of do, do, do.
 We are so busy doing this, going there, studying this, driving here, preparing this, finishing that...
 Always doing.
 And for what?
 Do we have a clock racing?
 In most cases we do, or we feel we do.
 Yet, why are we letting our lives be run by the clock?

 We don't have a choice, you say?
 But aren't we the ones who create all the reasons to run around and then feel "overbusy" and stressed?
 The bottom line is that we always have a choice.
 You say you need two jobs to meet your bills?
 Perhaps you need to cut down on your "needs" if you must work two jobs to pay for them.
 Perhaps the 50" inch TV is not really a necessity, perhaps the new car (or second car) is not a necessity, perhaps wearing the latest fashion or hairdo is not a necessity, perhaps...